 Another weird tradition which brings good luck consists in climbing on top of a chair and literally jump down... into the New Year.

-In this quiet country the best way to be sure to be lucky in the New Year consists in dropping ice cream on the floor.
+In this quiet country the best way to be sure to be lucky during the New Year requires dropping ice cream on the floor.
 You can pick the flavour you like.

 In New York a massive crowd of people wait for the New Year in Times Square counting down to midnight.
 But the big symbol of the oncoming year is the ball drop: a shining ball is lowered down a huge pole, to indicate the start of the New Year.